bitrise-io/devcenter/_articles/tutorials/deploy/android-deployment.md

 You have successfully prepared your Google Play Console project.
 A services credential account has been created which is authorized to manage your releases.

-## Deploy to Google Play Store using Bitrise `Google Play Deploy` step
+## Deploying to Google Play Store using Bitrise Google Play Deploy step

 1. Log in to [bitrise.io](https://www.bitrise.io).
 2. Select your project and go to your `Workflow Editor`.